VasuAgrawal/Tinkl/docs/README.md

 # Competitive Analysis

-## Underworlds - project by MIT's Senseable City Lab
+## UnderworldsMIT's Senseable City Lab

-Research project analyzing wastewater and sewage for biomarkers of human health, with the goal of massively collecting data and using ananalytics to allow the health of the city to be monitored, from the scale of a neighborhood to the aggregate health of the entire city.
+Research project by MIT's Senseable City Lab analyzing wastewater and sewage for biomarkers of human health, with the goal of massively collecting data and using ananalytics to allow the health of the city to be monitored, from the scale of a neighborhood to the aggregate health of the entire city.

 While this project aims to enable city-wide health monitoring through large-scale, city-wide data collection and analytics just like the Underworlds